hmdmph/wordpress-cookbook/README.md

 =====

 Add the "wordpress" recipe to your node's run list or role, or include the recipe in another cookbook.

+If you want restore wordpress from another sql backup and files include "restore" recipe in cookbook

 License and Author
 ==================